This page details how nodes are placed in the world coordinate system.

 Overview

 Nodes with attribute type Spatial can be positioned in the world coordinate system.
-By default, the spatial properties position
+By default, the spatial properties position, rotation, and scale are used:

 Update cycle